muhammadafiqzakaria/paws-preferences/README.md

 - Summary of your favorite cats

 ## How to Run
-Simply right click on `index.html`, copy the path and paste in your web browser!
+Simply right click on `index.html` and click 'Open with Live Server' OR copy the path and paste in your web browser!

 ## Technologies Used
 - HTML5